 • Fodor's Travel Forum - read travellers' Trip Reports and forum discussions (searchable by country) about operators and their trips.

-Who are these so-called safari experts?
+Who are these so-called safari experts, and where are they based?

 Have a look at the About Us section of the operator's website and at its social media (Facebook, Google+ and Twitter) channels, to get a feel for the company and its ethos.
-Also, scope out recommendations from reputable sources, like established travel guides.
-It's important to access recent information because even a highly rated operator can change for the worse over time.

 2 Picking the right African safari operator